AdrieanKhisbe/vscode-ndjson/README.md

 ## About

-This was forked from [NDJSON Colorizer](https://marketplace.visualstudio.com/items?itemName=buster.ndjson-colorizer), initially to add the content of the [Grammar refactor and Language Diagnostic #1 **Pull request**](https://github.com/busterc/vscode-ndjson-colorizer/pull/1)
+This was forked from [NDJSON Colorizer](https://marketplace.visualstudio.com/items?itemName=buster.ndjson-colorizer), initially to add the content of the [Grammar refactor and Language Diagnostic PR n°1 **Pull request**](https://github.com/busterc/vscode-ndjson-colorizer/pull/1)

 Internaly it **reuse json grammar** and add some **language support for JSON**, syntax errors being notably displayed in the gutter.